 We’ll start with who gets what information.

-Once a formal complaint has been received by whatever means the district policy or public library policy outlines—ideally there is a written complaint form to complete—it is important to remember that the complainant isn’t a member of the building level or internal district review committee.
-The same is true if you are at a public library: The complainant is not a board member.
-Therefore, the complainant does not receive copies of memos to the building level committee—unless the policy requires that, or unless the complainant is a district or library employee who would already be receiving these memos.
+Once a formal complaint has been received by whatever means the district policy or public library policy outlines —ideally there is a written Request for Reconsideration form to complete—it is important to remember that the complainant isn’t a member of the building level or internal district review committee.
+The same is true if you are at a public library: The complainant is not a board member.* Therefore, the complainant does not receive copies of memos to the building level committee—unless the policy requires that, or unless the complainant is a district or library employee who would already be receiving these memos.

 The complaint should be notified if/when the concern is going before the board at a public meeting.
 If your procedures allow the complainant to attend the review committee meeting to observe or speak, make sure they have this meeting information.
 Keep in mind they are not a committee or board member, they are a guest, and should be seated with other guests and observers.